 Repeat this step until all the empanadas are complete, placing each empanada on a parchment-lined baking sheet.
 Brush the top of each empanada with egg to give them a shiny appearance once baked.

 Bake the empanadas in a preheated 425º oven for 4-6 minutes until warmed through and only lightly browned on the edges.
 Do not overbake!
-Allow empanadas a few minutes to cool before digging in.
+Allow the empanadas to cool for a few minutes before digging in.

 Here’s what the empanadas look like in the center.
 You can see the cheese is melted and the mixture hot.
 All the flavors and textures go so perfectly together.